MBF3C Foundations for College Mathematics – Grade 11 (College)

 FINAL EXAMProctored Exam

 - This exam is the final evaluation of MBF3C online.
 Students need to arrange their final exam 10 days in advance.
 All coursework should be completed and submitted before writing the final exam, please be advised that once the exam is written, any outstanding coursework will be given a grade of zero.
 The exam will be two hours.
-There are three options for taking the exam:
+There are two options for taking the exam:

 - WRITE EXAM AT BLYTH ACADEMY CAMPUS: If you live close to a Blyth Academy Campus, or if you attend a Blyth Academy Campus, you can take your exam there.
 Once inside the exam scheduling interface, please click Login/Create Account.
 Check for an available time and date at the campus of your choosing.
 The earliest available date will be open within the next 3-5 business days.
 You cannot book an exam in more than one campus or multiple times at the same campus.
 You will receive an automatic confirmation email with next steps and exam information.
 You can cancel and reschedule anytime using the same link.